Only The Finest Organic Dog Treats For Your Pup!

 The good news is; There are loads of healthy alternatives available and we have reviewed some of the best natural treats for dogs which are high in nutritional value, may even have some health benefits and best of all taste “Pawsome”.

 The kennel club estimates that between 30 and 60% of dogs in the UK are overweight so it is essential that we as responsible pet owners control their calorie intake and know exactly what we are feeding our four-legged friends.
 Some breeds are prone to gaining weight such as Labradors, Beagles, Staffordshire Bull Terriers and Pugs to name a few but the wrong diet, feeding too many treats and a lack of exercise can cause any dog to pile on the pounds.A chubby pooch may look cute but being overweight can significantly reduce your best friend’s lifespan and lead to several serious health issues including;

-Feeding natural healthy dog treats instead of calorie-laden alternatives as part of a balanced diet will reduce the risk of your pet becoming obese, with the added benefit of avoiding some of the downright dangerous ingredients that can be found in some cheap, mass-produced dog treats.
+Feeding natural organic dog treats instead of calorie-laden alternatives as part of a balanced diet will reduce the risk of your pet becoming obese, with the added benefit of avoiding some of the downright dangerous ingredients that can be found in some cheap, mass-produced dog treats.

 Commercial Dog Treats- What you need to know.

 Like many cheaper mass-produced dog foods, the treats you are feeding Fido can contain many ingredients that are not only unhealthy but could cause allergies and serious health issues.
 For example; here are the ingredients found in a Pedigree Jumbone

 While there are no nasties which can often be found in the treats imported from China it is worrying to note that sugar is the second highest ingredient and let’s be honest derivatives can relate to just about anything, meaning we really don’t know what we are feeding to our dogs.